getify/You-Dont-Know-JS/scope-closures/apA.md

     Whatever the case may be, it just seems rather silly to me that we *wouldn't* maintain our own reference to our own API, right?

+### Asynchronous Module Defintion (AMD)

-Another variation on the classic module form is AMD-style modules (asynchronous module definition, popular several years ago), such as those supported by the RequireJS utility:
+Another variation on the classic module form is AMD-style modules (popular several years back), such as those supported by the RequireJS utility:

 ```js
 define(["./Student"],function StudentList(Student){